Kasabian talk "insane" 2024 homecoming show and "psychedelic" new album 'Happenings'

 Bassist Chris Edwards added that the “buzz” and “folklore” of the show in Leicester 10 years ago “will fuel the next one”.

-Check out our interview with the band below, as they tell us what to expect from the shows, the vibe of ‘Happenings’, what they have in common with The Killers, and the chances of headlining Glasto again
+Check out our interview with the band below, as they tell us what to expect from the shows, the vibe of ‘Happenings’, what they have in common with The Killers, and the chances of headlining Glasto again.

 NME: Hello Kasabian.
 The poster for the gig features a new take on the artwork from your debut album.
 Do you plan on celebrating its 20th anniversary in Victoria Park, or in any other way?